d-mwongela/phase-1-destructuring-assignment/README.md

 a major pain to individually extract each property / value pair out of an `Object` and then assign it to a variable.

-Destructuring lets us type less and be more clear about what we want to pull out of an `Object`.
+Destructuring consts us type less and be more clear about what we want to pull out of an `Object`.
 Not only does destructuring help when working with data in your application, it's essential for understanding how to get JavaScript to include third-party code (like you find on [npm][]).